-19 Nathan Glazer, American Judaism (Chicago: University of Chicago Press, 1957), p.
+18 Nathan Glazer, American Judaism (Chicago: University of Chicago Press, 1957), p.
 71.

+19 Howe, World of Our Fathers, p.
+202. See also, Waxman, America's Jews in Transition, pp. 52-3 and Charles E. Silberman, A Certain People: American Jews and Their Lives Today (New York: Summit Books, 1985), pp. 173-174.

 20 Howe, World of Our Fathers, p.
-202. See also, Waxman, America's Jews in Transition, pp. 52-3 and Charles E. Silberman, A Certain People: American Jews and Their Lives Today (New York: Summit Books, 1985). pp. 173-174.

-Ironically, contemporary Jews have to worry whether their community will survive, not because of its enemies, but because the larger environment is too friendly, not sufficiently hostile.
-The walls of anti-Semitism, which once held Jews within the fold, have largely crumbled.22 There is nothing to stop them from walking out.
-The status barriers which identify marriage with a Jew as a step down for a non-Jew no longer exist.
-Many non-Jews, particularly the well-educated among them, often view Jews as part of a superior culture, defined in educational and intellectual terms.
-In Europe, when Jews married non-Jews, the Jew almost invariably converted to Christianity, or at any rate, dropped all his or her affiliations to Judaism.
-Here, the opposite is true.
-Intermarried Jews on the whole remain identified as Jews, although with less commitment to the religion and the community, while, as noted, a minority of non-Jews convert and another considerable portion of them identify their family as Jewish.
-These developments have led the so called "optimists" within the Jewish community to argue that intermarriage results in an increase of the number of self-identified Jews in the country.
+202. For New York City, there was a modest rise in participation between the mid-1930s when 25 percent of Jewish children of elementary school age attended Jewish schools and 1955 when the figure had increased to 31 percent.
+According to Glazer, the increase was attributable to the increased activity of the led the so called "optimists" within the Jewish community to argue that intermarriage results in an increase of the number of self-identified Jews in the country.
 There is some evidence that this may be true in the short-run, but in the long run, it is not.
-The children of the intermarried are very loosely affiliated, if at all, uneducated Jewishly and even more likely to marry non-Jews than birthright Jews so their children, while perhaps aware of their background, will have no communal commitment.
-As Sidney Goldstein notes, of the children of intermarried couples, only 25 percent were being raised as Jews, while the remaining cohort was either being raised in another faith or without any religion at all.23 The membership and financial problems faced by the American Jewish Committee, the American Jewish Congress, B'nai Brith and ADL attest to the effects of these developments.
+The children of the intermarried are very loosely affiliated, if at all, uneducated Jewishly, and even more likely to marry non-Jews than birth-right Jews, so their children--while perhaps aware of their background--will have no communal commitment.
+As Sidney Goldstein notes, of the children of intermarried couples, only 25 percent were being raised as Jews, while the remaining cohort was either being raised in another faith or without any religion at all.22 The membership and financial problems faced by the American Jewish Committee, the American Jewish Congress, B'nai Brith and ADL attest to the effects of these developments.